Back to Blog

 Wave Connect is the underrated entry on this list.
 Not as well-known as Blinq or Popl, but it has SOC 2 Type 2 and GDPR compliance, a free plan with no watermark, and team pricing that undercuts most competitors.

 Pricing.
 Free plan with unlimited sharing, Apple Wallet, no watermark, no time limit.
-Pro around $4.99/month, team plans roughly $5/user/month .
-Annual entry around $59/year.
+Pro is $7/month for individuals; Teams plans are $5/user/month, or $60/user/year on annual billing.

 What it does well.
-Brand-locked templates that admins can enforce — useful when you have 50 reps and don't want one shipping a Comic Sans card.
+Brand-locked templates admins can enforce — useful when 50 reps need to stay on-brand.
 CRM sync to HubSpot and Salesforce.
 Most generous free tier of the team-oriented tools.
-Trustpilot reviews are quietly positive — fewer angry posts than its larger competitors.
+Trustpilot reviews are quietly positive — fewer angry posts than larger competitors.

 Where it falls short.
-Free-tier customization is the most-cited complaint — it works but feels limited.
-Brand recognition is lower than Blinq or Popl, which matters slightly when handing a card to an enterprise buyer who's never heard of it.
+Free-tier customization is the most-cited complaint — works, but feels limited.
+Brand recognition is lower than Blinq or Popl, which matters slightly with enterprise buyers who've never heard of it.

 Verdict.
 If you're a 10–50 person team that wants enterprise compliance without enterprise pricing, Wave Connect is the smart pick.
-It just doesn't market itself as loudly as the rest.
+It just doesn't market itself as loudly.

 5. Mobilo — Best for enterprise lead capture (with hardware budget)